hjzhou988/Structural_Variants_pipeline/Statistics/README.md

 * Number of SVs per chromosome
 * Number of SVs per chromosome per person
 * Distribution of alternative allele frequency
-* Distribtuion of missing rate
+* Distribtuion of missing rate (Does not work with Genome STRiP result.)

 For determining the missing rate, use vcftools: (It does not work with Genome STRiP vcf)
 ```